Saraba, Itoshiki Kanashimitachi yo

 "Saraba, Itoshiki Kanashimitachi yo" (サラバ、愛しき悲しみたちよ) is the 9th single by the Japanese female idol group Momoiro Clover Z, released in Japan on November 21, 2012.
 The title track became the group's first song to top the Billboard Japan Hot 100 chart.

 Release

 The single was released in two versions: a limited edition and a regular edition.
 The limited edition comes with a DVD featuring the music video for the title track, but contains fewer songs on the CD in comparison to the regular CD-only edition.

 Music

 The title track is a theme song of the Nippon Television family drama series Akumu-chan starring Keiko Kitagawa.
 The song is composed and arranged by Tomoyasu Hotei.

 The regular edition's B-side "Wee-Tee-Wee-Tee" is sung in Japanese and Furbish.
-It is an advertising song for Furbies.
+It is an advertising song for robotic Furbies toys.
 The word wee-tee means "sing" in the Furbish language, and the title is translated in different Japanese news publications as either "Sing, Sing" or "Let's Sing!".